roccozanni/s3url/README.md

 * command line parameters
 * environment variables

-In the first option, you can pass the parameters --key and --secret to the command line and provide credentials.
+In the first way, you can pass the parameters --key and --secret to the command line and provide credentials.
 For example:

     s3url --key THISISTHEKEY --secret THISISTHESECRET resource_url

-In the second options, just export two environment variables containing the key and the secret:
+In the second way, you can export two environment variables containing the key and the secret:

     export S3URL_KEY="THISISTHEKEY"
     export S3URL_SECRET="THISISTHESECRET"